Meet the Board

 Code of Governance

 In 2010, BCHA formally adopted the National Housing Federation's "Excellence in Governance" code.
-Click here to view our compliance statement with this Code.
+Click here to view our Self-Assessment against Adopted Code of Governance.
 If you have any queries about this, please address these to our Company Secretary.

 Click here to read our BCHA Governance Framework.